Supreme Court commission talks positively of shorter terms

 Congress originally set the size of the court at six members.
 The size has been nine since 1869.

 With the commission wrapping up its work, calls for action from Congress and the president could increase.
-During the presidential campaign Biden repeatedly sidestepped questions on expanding the court, and he hasn't said if he supports adding seats or making other changes including imposing term limits.
+During the presidential campaign Biden repeatedly sidestepped questions on expanding the court.
 White House press secretary Jen Psaki had said he would not weigh in about the size of the court until the commission finished its work.

 A number of groups are closely watching what the committee produces.
 Brian Fallon, executive director of the progressive court group Demand Justice, called the draft report "not even close to being worth the wait," arguing that the "paralysis-by-analysis reflected here is exactly what you would expect from a commission made up mostly of academics."
 He said the commission's purpose was simply to "buy time for the Biden administration while it fights other legislative battles."